Jswig/anderspoirel.net/content/cv.md

 **Data scientist**, [Joby Aviation](https://www.jobyaviation.com/) *(Dec.
 2021 - present)*

+- Developed a framework on top of Apache Spark that let domain experts easily implement checks on flight data.
+Led to 1000+ checks saving X,000 hours on flight data review.

+- Built foundational tools used by a data science team of 17.
+Some highlights include a new build system 10x faster than the previous one; a library enabling the migration of 100s of users to Unity Catalog while maintaining seamless compatibility with existing systems.

+- Deep performance and cost optimization work.
+Sped up 40x a query tool used by 100s of engineers.
+Cluster usage optimization tied to $X00,000 annual savings on cloud costs.

+- Introduced several practices that raised productivity across my team: infrastructure as code, end-to-end tests, version control for batch jobs.
+Became recognized expert tapped within and beyond my organization for advice on data and software architecture, productionizing data science workloads.

 **Data scientist intern**, [Joby Aviation](https://www.jobyaviation.com/) *(Jul.
 2021 - Nov.
 2021)*

+- Built several analytics web applications.
+Spun out component library and deployment framework from this effort which were used for 30+ internal applications.

 **Data scientist intern**, [Fullpower Technologies](https://www.fullpower.com/) *(Jan.
 2021 - Jun.
 2021)*

+- Ran comparative analysis of sleep studies data that was used in the medical device's FDA submission packet.

 **Research assistant**, [UC Santa Cruz Genomics Institute](https://genomics.ucsc.edu/) *(Oct.
 2020 - Jun.
 2021)*